 While your host is capable of sending email for you, they certainly don’t specialize in it.
 Many services do specialize in sending email though, and if you’re hitting dead ends up to this point then it’s time to try one.

 These services come in 2 major types: transactional email, and SMTP.
 We won’t parse the difference between them here, but either will suit the typical Ninja Forms user.
-We have a list of transactional email services and a review of some of the major SMTP plugins over on wpninjas.com.
-Check those out, find one that suits you, and give it a go.
-Any of them should work just fine.

 I installed one of these, ran a test, and it works… but I still don’t get email from Ninja Forms!